Get Answers to Your Questions

 How long can sessions be?

 Note: The session limit for free accounts is not currently being enforced.
+Limits will be enforced beginning July 15, 2021.
 If you are experiencing frequent session disconnects, please contact CodeTogether support.

 I’m a student/teacher.
 Do you offer Educational licenses?